The Florida Sanitarium

 Advertisement above is from an Orlando city directory, and features a photograph of the Florida Sanitarium, and this brief description: “Two miles north of Orlando, Rural Surroundings, Homelike Atmosphere, Two Beautiful Lakes on the Premises.
 Hydrotherapy, Massage, Electricity, Phototherapy and Surgery.
 Special attention to diet.
 For information, rates, etc., address The Florida Sanitarium, Drawer 28, Orlando, Fla.
 Phone 319.”

 A brochure promoting the facilities at the Florida Sanitarium located in what is now College Park area was created around 1930.
 It includes methods used to promote health and scenes from the campus.
-Peruse additional brochures, photographs and histories at the Florida Hospital Heritage Collection.
+Peruse additional brochures, photographs and histories at the AdventHealth archives.

-A map of the area, shows Lake Estelle between Orlando and Winter Park near Mills Avenue, perhaps near the current location of Florida Hospital on Alden Road and Princeton Street.
+A map of the area, shows Lake Estelle situated between Orlando and Winter Park between Orange Avenue and Mills Avenue (Highway 17-92), perhaps near the current location of Florida Hospital on Alden Road and Princeton Street.

-Florida Hospitals are now part of the AdventHealth network of hospitals, free standing emergency centers, Centra Care urgent care centers and more.
+Florida Hospitals are now part of the AdventHealth network of hospitals, free standing emergency centers, radiology centers, Centra Care urgent care centers and more.

 Comments from the original Orlando Memory site